 The annual review processes involve various layers of delegated roles and responsibilities (further details are provided below).
-The culmination of the review process took place at an IC meeting on 7 May 2020.
+The culmination of the review process took place at an IC meeting on 6 May 2021.

-The IMT monitors performance on an ongoing basis and reports to the IC, which formally monitors the performance of the default investment arrangements (and the self-select funds) each quarter in the Scheme year, and reviews them annually in conjunction with the managers of the funds.
+The IMT monitors performance on an ongoing basis and reports to the IC, which formally monitors the performance of the default investment arrangements (and the self-select funds) each quarter in the Trust year, and reviews them annually in conjunction with the managers of the funds.
 The output of the annual review is reported back to the Trustee Board.
-This standard process was followed in full in the scheme year.
+This standard process was followed in full during the Trust year.

 The IMT produces a paper that captures any material updates relating to both the default arrangements and self-select funds.
-In the scheme year this paper was dated 14 April 2020.
-A DC paper is produced by the IMT for each of the quarterly IC meetings and the formal papers for the Investment Strategy Review are prepared by Alliance Bernstein ('AB'), TPT's investment managers, for the May IC meeting which is dedicated to DC related matters.
-In the scheme year, key papers included a 'TPT Stewardship Presentation' from AB, dated 1 May 2020.
+In the Trust year this paper was dated 20 April 2021.
+A DC paper is produced by the IMT for each of the quarterly IC meetings and the formal papers for the Investment Strategy Review are prepared by AllianceBernstein ('AB'), TPT's investment managers, for the May Investment Committee meeting which is dedicated to DC related matters.
+In the Trust year, key papers included a 'TPT Stewardship Presentation' from AB, dated 6 May 2021.

 The outcome of the annual review was that the investment objectives of the default fund remain appropriate given TPT's membership and the retirement outcomes experienced.
 A review of the self-select funds also took place and concluded that the existing range and providers of funds was appropriate.
-The IC updated the wording regarding financial protection for members to be posted on TPT's website.

-Further to this process, the Trustee's annual review and assessment confirmed that performance was consistent with the aims and objectives of the default arrangement SIP.
-No changes were considered necessary given that performance remained consistent with the aims and objectives, with the majority of vintages outperforming their respective CPI+ benchmarks over the five years to 31 March 2020, despite market volatility in Q1 2020.
+Further to this process, the Trustee's annual review and assessment confirmed that performance was consistent with the aims and objectives of the default arrangement.
+No changes were considered necessary given that performance remained consistent with the aims and objectives, with all vintages outperforming their respective CPI+ benchmarks over the five years to 31 March 2021.